knative-extensions/security-guard/KUBERNETES.md

 serving-certs-ctrl-ca-public   Opaque   1      12h
 ```

 After the secrets were created, you should copy the `serving-certs-ctrl-ca-public` secret to any namespace where protected services are deployed.
 You may use [the `copyPublicCaKey` script] (./hack/copyPublicCaKey.sh) to ease your work.
-The Kind installation already use this script to copy the secrest to teh default namespace.
+The Kind installation already use this script to copy the secrets to the default namespace.

 ```
 kubectl get secrets